bazelbuild/bazel/site/docs/skylark/build-style.md

 ---
 layout: documentation
-title: BUILD Style Guide
+title: BUILD style guide
 ---

-# BUILD Style Guide
+# BUILD style guide

 In `BUILD` files, we take the same approach as in Go: We let the machine take care